 Indiana is a cost-effective state in which to build a business, as the state’s total business taxes are lower than adjoining states.
 This is due in part to Indiana having one of the lowest workers’ compensation rates and unemployment tax rates.
 In addition, the state’s average weekly wage is very competitive and the ease of doing business in Indiana is notable and offer businesses a competitive advantage over other locations.

-Since every company has different needs, all business assistance programs offered by Indiana are project specific.
+Since every company has different needs, all business assistance programs offered in Indiana are project specific.
 The focus of all incentive programs is placed on the specific needs of each individual customer.
-There are local incentives for property tax abatements and tax increment financing, as well as cooperation with the state on infrastructure programs.
+There are local incentives for property tax abatements and tax increment financing (TIF) benefits, as well as cooperation with the state on its infrastructure programs.

 Each local governmental unit determines the extent of their programs and The Indiana Economic Development Corporation administers the state’s incentive programs.
-The individual project’s new job creation and value of new real property and equipment are important factors.
-Various other programs are available including Tax Increment Financing (TIF) and participation with the state on its infrastructure program.
+The individual project’s new job creation, wages and capital investment in new real property and equipment are important factors.
+Various other programs are available including tax abatement, benefits of Tax Increment Financing (TIF), Urban Enterprise Zones (UEZs) and participation with the state on its infrastructure program.

 State Incentive Programs

-The state of Indiana offers many business tax incentives, corporate tax credits and economic development programs for companies creating new jobs and investment in our state.
-Indiana’s business tax structure is also very competitive.
-Indiana’s corporate income tax is decreasing from the current 6.5% to 4.9% by 2021.
+The State of Indiana offers many business incentives, including corporate tax credits and economic development programs for companies creating new jobs and investment in our state.
+Indiana’s business tax structure is also extremely competitive.
+Indiana’s corporate income tax is decreasing from the current 6.5% down to 4.9% by 2021.
 As the decrease is phased in, the tax rate will drop each year.
 Indiana has a flat state corporate tax rate on adjusted gross income and no gross receipts tax or inventory tax.

 In addition, Indiana offers”